Last Updated on

 Meg: Can you describe your youth growing up in Cambodia?

-Arn: My family owned an opera company.
+Arn Chorn Pond: My family owned an opera company.
 I did not really realize very much about what my dad and my mom and my whole family were doing because I was so young.
 I remember being on stage, somebody holding me and all the light shining on my face.
 I think I was driven to perform since I was a little boy.
 I didn’t see my parents very much because they went out and performed.
-Much later on I found out about my dad and my whole family and their careers when I went back to Cambodia and went to the province.
+Much, later on, I found out about my dad and my whole family and their careers when I went back to Cambodia and went to the province.

 Many people knew of their performances.
 Many older people in many provinces that I went to knew my dad and my grandfather, and they told me all about them.
 People knew them very well, better than I even knew them.